 The Graduate Record Examination (GRE) General Test is the official standardized test required for admission to the Master of Liberal Arts.
 WAIVED

-The curriculum for the Master of Liberal Arts in History requires 33 credit hours of coursework and a capstone project for degree completion.
-An oral presentation of the capstone is required for progression to degree completion.
+The curriculum for the Master of Liberal Arts in Criminal Justice requires 33 credit hours of coursework and a capstone project for degree completion.
+An oral defense of the capstone is required for progression to degree completion.

 Graduation expectations require the following:

 - A minimum of 27 credit hours of graduate instruction must be completed in residence at Alcorn State University